-Dr. Roach: Teen fears telling racist parents about her new beau
+Dr. Roach: She fears telling racist parents of new beau

 Dear Abby: I am 18 and live with my parents.
 I have a part-time job and I also attend a local university.
 My parents and I have always gotten along, and I have been obedient and respectful of their rules.